Eric Litchfield: Early life

 Litchfield was born in West Derby, Lancashire on 21 September 1920 and educated at Bedford Modern School.
 He left school at the age of 16 to join Bedford Town F.C. but was also a strong cricketer who had been offered a place at Northamptonshire.

 Football and World War II

 Litchfield joined Newcastle United in January 1939 but, just as he was starting to establish himself, the war broke out and he was restricted to just two games, one in each of the 1939–40 and 1942–43 seasons.
-He joined the Royal Air Force but still managed to make guest appearances as a footballer during the war years (for Millwall, Reading, York and Northampton) and was a sports journalist on several service newspapers.
+He joined the Royal Air Force but still managed to make guest appearances as a footballer during the war years (for Millwall, Reading, York City and Northampton Town) and was a sports journalist on several service newspapers.

 Litchfield made his debut for Leeds United against York in the first game of the 1941–42 Football League Northern Section (First Championship) and in that season he scored his first goal for Leeds against Bradford.